Deducing interfaces¶

 options.

-The problem can be described as follows: given a set of signals, infer what interfaces are present in this set and assign signals to appropriate interfaces.
-Interface names and types (AXI4, AXI Stream, Wishbone, etc.) are, in the general case, not given in advance.
-Algorithm implemented in topwrap works roughly as follows:
+The problem can be described as: given a set of signals, infer what interfaces are present in this set and assign the signals to the appropriate interfaces.
+Interface names and types (AXI4, AXI Stream, Wishbone, etc.) are generally not provided in advance.
+The algorithm implemented in Topwrap works broadly as follows:

 Split the given signal set into disjoint subsets of signals based on common prefixes in their names

 For a given subset, try to pair each signal name (as it appears in the RTL) with the name of an interface signal (as it is defined in the specification of a particular interface).
-This pairing is called “a matching”.
-Matching with signals from all defined interfaces is tried.
+This pairing is called “a matching”, and matching with signals from all defined interfaces is tried.

-For a given subset and matched interface, infer the interface direction (master/slave) based on the direction of some signal in this set.
+For a given subset and matched interface, infer the interface direction (manager/subordinate) based on the direction of a signal in this set.

-Compute score for each matching, e.g. if signal names contain
+Compute the score for each matching, e.g. if signal names contain

 cyc